 Axinn successfully defeated a motion to dismiss in a Copyright Act action for a pro bono client in the District Court for the Northern District of New York.

 The case, brought through Axinn’s partnership with Volunteer Lawyers for the Arts seeks damages and injunctive relief against the client’s former partner and co-singer/songwriter.
 The complaint alleges that the Defendant attempted to obstruct and reduce the client’s right to royalties for songs he wrote and co-wrote.
 The Defendant moved to dismiss the case for failure to state a claim and lack of subject matter jurisdiction.
 The court denied the Defendant’s motion to dismiss, finding that the complaint pleaded sufficient facts to state a claim of copyright infringement under the Copyright Act, granting the court jurisdiction over both federal and state claims.

-The Axinn team consists of associates Alex Bergersen, James Goldfeier, Eric Greenwald, Anna Guo, Julia Qi and Susan Zhu, and is supervised by partner Nick Gaglio.
+The Axinn team consists of associates Alex Bergersen, James Goldfeier, Anna Guo and Susan Zhu, and is supervised by partner Nick Gaglio.
 The case is McLoughlin v.
 Powers, 17-cv-1070 (N.D.N.Y.).